-The first change RISCOS NFS makes is to remove any filename extension used to store the RISCOS file type.
+The first change RISC OS NFS makes is to remove any filename extension used to store the RISC OS file type.

 It starts by looking through the extensions file to see if the filename has an extension that matches one you specified; if so, the extension gets removed.
 You can in fact set up a different mapping for each direction of file transfer, so you can map many UNIX file extensions to single RISC OS file types.
-See the section at the end of this chapter entitled Editing the extensions file.
+See Editing the extensions file on page 131.

-If RISCOS NFS can't find a matching filename extension in the extensions file it then tries to remove any of its own default extensions; so the following all appear as Fred under RISCOS:
+If RISC OS NFS can't find a matching filename extension in the extensions file it then tries to remove any of its own default extensions; so the following all appear as Fred under RISC OS: